Revealing the co-action of viscous and multistability hysteresis in an adhesive, nominally flat punch: A combined numerical and experimental study: Introduction

 \section{Introduction}

 Bringing two surfaces into contact and separating them again is generally associated with a net, rate-dependent energy loss.
-Several processes can cause this hysteresis, in particular, physicochemical interfacial aging~\cite{Chen1991JPC,Liu2012PRL}, such as chain interdigitation in polymer-polymer contacts~\cite{Maeda2002S}, viscoelastic relaxation in the vicinity of and far from true contact~\cite{Giri2001L,Shull2002MSER,Lorenz2013JPCM,Tiwari2017SM}, and the formation of capillaries~\cite{Pickering2001JAST,Feiler2006L,Israelachvili2011}, to name a few.
-Recently, elastic multistability~\cite{Prandtl1928ZAMM} has also received increased attention as a potential adhesive dissipation mechanism occuring during the relative motion of nominally flat surfaces, i.e., the discontinuous jump of small-scale asperities in and out of contact~\cite{Zheng2004CP,Guduru2007JMPS,Kesari2010PML,Carbone2015PRE,Dalvi2019PNASUSA,Wang2021L} during quasi-static motion, or the discontinuous motion of a contact line during approach and retraction resulting from chemical or structural surface heterogeneity~\cite{Sanner2022ASSA}.
+Several processes can cause this hysteresis to occur, in particular, physicochemical interfacial aging~\cite{Chen1991JPC,Liu2012PRL}, such as chain interdigitation in polymer-polymer contacts~\cite{Maeda2002S}, viscoelastic relaxation in the vicinity of and far from true contact~\cite{Giri2001L,Shull2002MSER,Lorenz2013JPCM,Tiwari2017SM}, and the formation of capillaries~\cite{Pickering2001JAST,Feiler2006L,Israelachvili2011}, to name a few. {Over the years}, elastic multistability~\cite{Prandtl1928ZAMM,Tomlinson1929LEDPMJS} has also received much attention as a potential adhesive dissipation mechanism occuring during the relative motion of nominally flat surfaces, i.e., the discontinuous jump of small-scale asperities in and out of contact~\cite{Tomlinson1929LEDPMJS,Thomson1971JAP,Gao1989JAMTA,Zheng2004CP,Guduru2007JMPS,Glassmaker2007PNASUSA,Kesari2010PML,Xia2012PRL,Carbone2015PRE,Dalvi2019PNASUSA,Wang2021L} during quasi-static motion, or the discontinuous motion of a contact line during approach and retraction resulting from chemical or structural surface heterogeneity~\cite{Sanner2022JMPS}.

 Ascertaining what adhesion-hysteresis mechanism dominates under what circumstances is a difficult task, because analytical solutions for the rate- and/or the preload dependence of the pull-off force scarcely exist, even when only one relaxation process dominates.
-Moreover, it is certainly conceivable that competing mechanisms, e.g., contact aging and contact growth, lead to a similar, for example, logarithmic time dependence of waiting time on the pull-off force.
+Moreover, it is certainly conceivable that competing mechanisms, e.g., contact aging and contact growth, lead to a similar, for example, logarithmic time dependence {of} the pull-off force {on} the waiting time.
 The validity of models and theories, irrespective of whether they are solved analytically or numerically, should therefore be tested against information additional to load-displacement relations and their dependence on rate, waiting time, and preload.
 A central quantity to be known is the time evolution of true contact, including its size and shape.